San Bernardino Earthquake Faults Map

 before getting up.
 Items may have fallen in the house that could cause a threat.
 Example: If your house

-has a large aquarium, it might have now fallen over and flooded the house.
+has a large aquarium, it might have now fallen over and flooded the house cuasing a shock danger.

-3. If the quake was a very large, check for damage.
+3. If the quake was large, check for damage.
 Check for gas smell first and shut off main value

 if you smell gas.
 Check for things that are partially fallen and secure them.
 There will most likely be

-aftershocks that will complete the task of dislodging items.
+aftershocks that will complete the task of dislodging them.